yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 ## Trust Model

-The ACME trust model needs to be extended to include the bidirectional trust between NDC and IdO.
+The ACME trust model needs to be extended to include the trust between NDC and IdO.
 Note that once this trust link is established, it automatically becomes recursive.
 Therefore, there has to be a trust relationship between each of the nodes in the delegation chain.
 In case of